bair0069/kbp-polished/prof-feedback.md

 Total: 4.75/5

 - You can only have one `h1` per page, you have two.
 The "Affordable Pricing for All" heading should be the `h1`

+## Week 10 ----------------------

+Code Quality: 2.75/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 4.75/5

+- Matching `label` and `input` should have the same parent.
+The label for the first name input is outside of the div
+- Remove the `min-width` on the form and inputs.
+The `width` you've assigned is enough.
+If for some reason they are shrinking too much, likely that is do to a necessity of how the parent is re-sizing the elements and in that case a min-width will cause issues and have the element overflow out of their parent, which is not good.